TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Index.rst

 version has been updated by François Suter.
 Lots of core team members and other contributors maintain this document over time, see `github <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi>`__ for an overview of recent contributors.
-A big "Thank You!" goes to every single on of them.
+A big "Thank You!" goes to every single one of them.

 **Feedback**